nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 <br/>

 Next, you will use some of the extra RAM available in your Ingress Controller to provide caching of static images from the pods.
-This will `improve` the customer experience by delivering images from the KIC's RAM, instead of waiting for the pods to deliver them.
+This will `improve` the customer experience by delivering images from the NIC's RAM, instead of waiting for the pods to deliver them.

 In the previous Enhanced Logging lab, you added the `cache status` variable - `$upstream_cache_status` - to the Nginx access log, so you can see the cache HITS, MISSES, and EXPIRED status in the access log.
 You will also insert a custom HTTP Header for X-Cache-Status, so we can see the Nginx cache Response Header values with Chrome Developer Tools.